Prescription Medicine

 - certain samples.

-Labels and package leaflet\’ information is required in respect of paracetamol, and paracetamol containing tablets.
-There are provisions as to what may include particular warnings regarding dosage,requirement for independent immediate medical advice in certain cases.
+Labels and package leaflet information are required with respect to paracetamol and paracetamol-containing tablets.
+There are provisions that may include particular warnings regarding dosage and requirements for independent immediate medical advice in certain cases.

 Medicinal products must not be supplied after their expiry dates.
 The Health Products Regulatory Authority may extend expiry dates, if it is satisfied as to certain factors.